BehindTheMusicTree/audiometa/CONTRIBUTING.md

    - Verify publication success

 **Note:** Ensure `PYPI_API_TOKEN` is configured in GitHub repository secrets before tagging.
 See [PyPI Publishing Guide](docs/PYPI_PUBLISHING.md) for setup instructions.

+**Alternative:** If you prefer to update versions manually instead of using `bump2version`, you can manually edit `pyproject.toml` and `README.md`, then commit the changes yourself.

 ## 🪪 License & Attribution